Are you a resident of British Columbia?

 There are a number of debt relief services out there designed to help people from all walks of life to get a handle on their debts, including services such as credit counselling, debt consolidation, consumer proposal and bankruptcy.

-During a free and confidential meeting with your Licenced Trustee, they will be able to assess your financial situation and to point you in the direction of the debt relief service that most suits you.
+During a free and confidential meeting with your Licensed Trustee, they will be able to assess your financial situation and to point you in the direction of the debt relief service that most suits you.

-Whether you could benefit from negotiating with your creditors, consolidating your debts or applying for bankruptcy, a Licenced Trustee will be with you each step of the way and will even be able to liaise with your creditors on your behalf.
+Whether you could benefit from negotiating with your creditors, consolidating your debts or applying for bankruptcy, a Licensed Trustee will be with you each step of the way and will even be able to liaise with your creditors on your behalf.

 To find out more about what we do and how we can help you to start a new life as debt-free, contact us today on (877) 879-4770 or fill out our online form to be matched with a local Trustee.

 Consumer Proposals in Canada – An Alternative to Bankruptcy

 How to Amend a Consumer Proposal

 What are the Benefits of a Consumer Proposal?

 What Debts Are Erased in a Consumer Proposal?